MaterializeInc/materialize/doc/developer/platform/formalism.md

 All MZ collections support compensating update actions, and one can tentatively deploy updates and eventually potentially retract them, as long as others are unable to observe violations of atomicity.
 Further detail available upon request.

-It is critical that Adapter not deploy commands to Storage and Compute until a transaction has committed.
+It is critical that Adapter not deploy `UpdateAndDowngrade` commands to Storage and Compute until a transaction has committed.
 These lower layers should provide similar "transactional" interfaces that validate tentative commands and ensure they can be committed without errors.

 ## Compaction